 Eclectic Pub Cuisine

 The cuisine at the Tam O’Shanter Inn is a mixture of pub fare with a touch of the Scottish Highlands.
-Some of their traditional dishes include Shepherd’s Pie, Corned Beef and Cabbage, Toad in the Hole, Haggis, Scotch Rarebit, and Prime Rib.
+Traditional dishes include Shepherd’s Pie, Corned Beef and Cabbage, Toad in the Hole, Haggis, Scotch Rarebit, and Prime Rib.
 I enjoyed their delightfully fresh fish and chips.

-One of their classic cocktails is the Moscow Mule, which is enjoying a revival in popularity.
+One of the restaurant’s classic cocktails is the Moscow Mule, which has enjoyed a revival in popularity.

-I also recommend that you try their large collection of beer and ales at their Ale and Sandwich Bar.
+I also recommend that you try any of the large collections of beers and ales at the Ale and Sandwich Bar.

-Our meal was topped off by a “to die for” chocolate souffle.
+I topped my meal off with a “to die for” chocolate souffle.

 The Chef